How to Avoid Holiday Scams

 Financial scams tend to pop up more around the holidays.
 Consumers are busy, buying lots of goods and more than willing to shell out extra cash for those in need.
 While generosity is the theme of the season, it’s vital consumers use caution when donating to a charity.
 To help you stay alert and financially secure, we’ve compiled a list to help you avoid holiday scams:

 Fake charities are among the most popular holiday scams, soliciting consumers over the phone, email and through direct mail.
 To avoid holiday scams like these, only donate money to charities you know and trust.
-If a new charity piques your interest, be sure to verify its existence on Charity Navigator or the BBB Wise Giving Alliance.
+If a new charity piques your interest, be sure to verify it on Charity Navigator or the BBB Wise Giving Alliance.
 If you can’t locate the charity in question, use the online search tools to find a different charity with a similar mission.

 Fraudulent Travel Packages